Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/RunControl/Options_related_to_disaggregation_of_input_data.rst

 		Optional

 	:Description:
 		Specifies the number of subintervals (of length tt) over which to distribute rainfall in each interval (of length TT).
+	:Configuration:
 		Must be an integer value.
 Use with RainDisaggMethod = 101.
-	:Configuration:
-		to fill

 .. option:: MultRainAmongN